-By Jonathan B. Burns, Esq. and Thomas Paschos, Esq.
+By Thomas Paschos, Esq.

 Even before local and state authorities issued stay at home and suspension of business orders, Colleges and Universities around the country canceled in-person classes and directed students to vacate dormitories.
 Suddenly the college experience became virtual.
 Classes resumed over webcasts, seniors logged into their commencement ceremonies, downloaded their diplomas, and a number of students filed lawsuits claiming that their universities breached contracts and unjustly enriching themselves by shutting down campuses while retaining full tuition.

 For some industries, like airlines and gyms, refunds have been the norm, but often not without the explicit threat of government intervention.
 This March, the US Department of Transportation published an enforcement notice directing airlines to issue a “prompt refund” when they cancel a flight or make a significant scheduling change.
 The Attorney General of New York directed gyms to freeze membership dues, and cajoled other fitness centers into refunding dues paid after Governor Cuomo’s March 16 order closing all fitness facilities.
 In those industries, no virtual product replacement was viable.
 For the education industry, delivery of some kind of a virtual replacement product—online learning—was feasible.
 Below is a survey of recent tuition refund filings against universities in New York, New Jersey, and Pennsylvania, including a discussion of likely defenses to plaintiffs’ breach of contract and unjust enrichment claims.